(800) 814-2665 Questions? Call Us Now!

 Visit Salt Lake

 Welcome to Salt Lake City!
 In the capital city of Utah, histories of Mormonism and Western expansion come alive in this stunning valley at the base of the Wasatch mountain range.
-This tour begins outside the Visit Salt Lake Center at 90 S W Temple St. If you're not there already, you should head there now.Note: This tour is 2.3 miles long and covers all the essentials of Salt Lake City in 1-2 hours.Buy once, use for one year!
-Ideal for extended visits and return trips over the next 12 months.
+This tour begins outside the Visit Salt Lake Center at 90 S W Temple St. If you're not there already, you should head there now.Note: The tour is over 2.5 miles long, with more than 30+ audio stories, and takes about 1-2 hours to complete.New, Lifetime access, no expiry.
+Use it anytime, on any trip, as many times as you want.

 Read more